n0rmancodes/Vidpolaris/docs/startup/README.md

 you may want to read before you get started.

 ## Notes
+- You need a basic understanding of how a computer works.

+If you don't know that much about computers, this tutorial isn't for you.
+However, if you know how to set up a couple accounts and have 10 minutes, might I reccomend [this easy way of making your own instance](../heroku/README.md)

 - This may get your IP blocked from making queries to YouTube temporarily.

 This is because VidPolaris is an unofficial client for YouTube, this is known as a 429 error and